ppianpak/rosbridgecpp/Simple-WebSocket-Server/README.md

 ### WSS

 Before running the WSS-examples, an RSA private key (server.key) and an SSL certificate (server.crt) must be created.
-Follow, for instance, the instructions given here (for a self-signed certificate): http://www.akadia.com/services/ssh_test_certificate.html

 Then:
 ```